department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort1.md

 ## Second Task: [Veteran inforamtion] - 5 minutes
-- Now start the application as if you were applying.
+- Now start the form as if you were applying for the program in real life.
 - This is our staging site don't worry about information going anywhere and also please remember to talk alout about what you are thinking.
 - Feel free to use fake information for sensitive items such as your social or birthdate that you don't want to share.
 - [If they pause on the county field, ask additional questions] I see you are pausing on this, can you tell me more about (xyz...)